Lessons of Isolation

 - Relationships are HARD.
 Commitment, vulnerability, recognition of your own part of any conflict, and compassionate connection will set you free.
 This all requires finding your inner POWER to lead you toward authenticity within yourself, first.
 It requires recognizing your own fears (losing someone, being hurt, not being right), and letting them go because they aren’t that scary after all.

-- Emotional well-being of my Family is PRIORITY.
+- The emotional well-being of my Family is a PRIORITY.
 It’s hard to think about re-entering the world with the myriad of distractions that prevent us from actually living this way.
 We can know this deep down that family comes first, but being in the “real” world has a way of keeping us from recognizing the EMOTIONAL well-being of our family as #1.

 When we are physically ill, we are gentle and kind and nobody expects us to be anywhere.
 But we don’t treat our emotional fevers with the same compassion.
 This perspective shift is what allows us to have that compassionate connection with one another and with ourselves.